JoeDoyle23/karma-beep-reporter/README.md

 Change Log
 ==========
-0.1.2 - Fixed bug where failed tests were being displayed multiple times.
-(Bradley C Bailey <bcbailey@godaddy.com>) 0.1.3 - Changed Karma dependancy to allow for v0.10 & v0.12
+0.1.4 - Fixed issue with incorrect formatting of the Kamra output when common messages (ex: console.log) were displayed 0.1.3 - Changed Karma dependancy to allow for v0.10 & v0.12 0.1.2 - Fixed bug where failed tests were being displayed multiple times.
+(Bradley C Bailey <bcbailey@godaddy.com>)

 License
 =======